Lincoln High School (Tacoma, Washington): Architecture

 Frederick Heath, the architect behind Lincoln High School, Stadium High School, and other noteworthy buildings in Tacoma, sent his partner George Gove around the U.S. to study other schools before designing Lincoln.
 They wanted it to be state of the art.
 Style was also considered vital.
-The architectural inspiration was that of the Eton School in England.
+The architectural inspiration was that of the Eton College in England.
 The school was built primarily in a Collegiate Gothic style, meant to show a school building that would inspire and last.
 Carved in Wilkeson sandstone above the doorways were inspirational words such as courage, reverence, grace and "Labor omnia vincit" (Labor Conquers All Things).

 The building was organized with the three wings, comprising the main building, in the shape of the letter Y. The Drost Auditorium, named for Lincoln class of 1938 alumna and former Tacoma School Board President, Betty Drost, is conveniently located for both public gatherings and quick access from classrooms.
-The tower clock, a silent replacement of the school bell of old, is the dominant feature of the building.
+The clock tower is the dominant feature of the school.
+Comprised of a four-sided clock face, it stands two stories above the school, featuring a flagpole at the top and the year 1913 raised in stone on one side, which can be seen from G Street.